chris-lawton/low-level-views/src/pages/index.md

     Competence.

-    Why not have a look at my portfolio so you can see the type of work I have completed to date.
+    Please look through my portfolio of photos on this website so you can see the type of work I have completed to date.

     Working with you and your team collaboratively we will define clearly and